ahsanjam/MNIST-NN/README.md

-# MNIST-NN
+# MNIST-Neural Network

 ## Brief:

 A single layer (128 Neuron) neural network for detecting handwritten digits from the MNIST dataset.
 The code combines Batch Normalization (BN), Dropout, and Early Stopping to enhance performance and mitigate overfitting, while comparing ReLU and Tanh activation functions.
 The first iteration is done without any Batch Normalization, Dropout and Early Stopping just to see how both models work.
-Tanh performs better than ReLu in the first iteration (Tanh Model Accuracy: 96.9%, ReLu Model Accuracy: 92.5%) but in the second iteration after ensuring there is no overfitting and optimising the code, the ReLu model performs better (Tanh Model Accuracy: 97.1%, ReLu Model Accuracy: 97.9%) by just a slight margin.
+Tanh performs better than ReLu in the first iteration (Tanh Model Accuracy: 96.9%, ReLu Model Accuracy: 92.5%) but in the second iteration after ensuring there is no overfitting and optimizing the code, the ReLu model performs better (Tanh Model Accuracy: 97.1%, ReLu Model Accuracy: 97.9%) by just a slight margin.

 Provided below is the research backing behind the design of the Neural Network along with the technical performance and its outcomes.